Open Enrollment is your annual opportunity to make changes to your HSS-administered health benefits. You can:

 There are no changes to health plans or covered services this year except for an enhancement to retiree dental coverage.
 Your 2015 premium contributions will change.
 Check plan premiums before making 2015 enrollment decisions.

-Some Kaiser Permanente and Blue Shield members will begin paying more in 2015.
+Some members will begin paying more in 2015.
 Overall, these new contribution models and favorable renewal rates contributed to preserving fair market competition.
 There are no simple solutions when it comes to maintaining healthcare quality while managing costs.
 2015 rates mark the closest parity in rates between Blue Shield and Kaiser Permanente.

 Open enrollment is also an excellent time to update your beneficiaries.
 Download the Beneficiary Formpdf